 When a large truck strikes a smaller vehicle, the long-term damage can be catastrophic.
 Truck accidents result in significant injuries that could result in disfigurement and permanent disabilities.
 Often, they result in fatalities.
-It is important to remember that the trucking industry is regulated by federal and state laws that set standards to be followed by all truck drivers and trucking companies.
-In many cases, these laws help determine who is responsible for a commercial truck accident.
+It is important to remember that the trucking industry is regulated by federal and Pennsylvania truck accident laws that set standards to be followed by all truck drivers and trucking companies.
+In many cases, these truck accident laws help determine who is responsible for a commercial truck accident.

 The Pennsylvania truck accident lawyers at KaplunMarx PLLC have the experience, knowledge, and resources it takes to hold negligent truck drivers and trucking companies accountable for the injuries, damages, and losses they cause.
 We understand that truck accident cases can be complex because of evolving laws.
 We not only stay abreast of the changing laws in this area but also have a thorough understanding of how to apply them to your particular case.